hackclub/jams-bounty/jams/example.md

 Outcome: In under an hour, build your own "Google"
 Requirements: Some basic understanding of HTML, CSS, and JavaScript.
 No experience with APIs needed.
 Beginner friendly Language used: HTML, CSS, and Javascript
+Customization opportunity: change what your own site looks like with CSS, and filter content with JavaScript!

 ### Breakdown
 - Set up: Fork a replit starter with necessary materials